 to the soul that seeks him” (Lam 3:25)!

-On May 15, 2009, he visited the Church of the Holy Sepulchre.
+On May 15, 2009, the Holy Father visited the Church of the Holy Sepulchre.
 It was the last day of his Holy Land pilgrimage, and the Holy Father was thinking about summarizing his message.
 There, in the place where the crucified Rabbi Yeshua was buried and none among his shlikhim had any hope that he would rise, the Holy Father said,

 This is the message that I wish to leave with you today, at the conclusion of my pilgrimage to the Holy Land.
 May hope rise up ever anew, by God’s grace, in the hearts of all the people dwelling in these lands!
 May it take root in your hearts, abide in your families and communities, and inspire in each of you an ever more faithful witness to the Prince of Peace!